 Most of us know about grade 2, of course, with its 180 contractions designed to make braille quicker to read and write and occupy less space.

-James Bowden will be leading the session, taking place on Tuesday 20 July at 7:30 PM.
+James Bowden will be leading this session.
 Whilst he won’t be able to cover all of the 300+ contractions in an hour, he’ll explain the concepts used to form them, introduce some of the most useful ones and the rules which govern their use, and signpost to resources with more information.

 Grade 3 is not easily back-translatable, so if you wish to follow along on a braille notetaker, please ensure that braille translation is disabled or set to computer braille (preferably US).
 If your notetaker has a B RF editor, you are strongly encouraged to use this.
 You could also use Perky Duck or BrailleZephyr on your computer.

 The pace of the session is likely to be quite brisk.